 Especially if you are vegetarian, we hand-picked some of the lip-smacking Indian recipes which can fuel you up with abundant proteins.
 So, here we go:

-Although Rajama is incredibly paired with the rice, it is recommended to eat them with chappati to keep yourself full for the longer time and avoiding the excessive carb in your body.
+Although Rajama is incredibly paired with the rice, it is recommended to eat them with chappati to keep yourself full for a longer time and avoiding the excessive carb in your body.

 Sprouted Moong Bhel